 Hong Kong law permits minority shareholders to start a derivative action on behalf of all shareholders against directors who have committed a breach of their fiduciary duties to the company if the directors control a majority of votes at a general meeting, thereby effectively preventing a company from suing the directors in breach of their duties in its own name.
-Although the PRC Company Law gives our shareholders the right to initiate proceedings in the people's court to restrain the implementation of any resolution passed by our shareholders in a general meeting, or by the Board, that violates any law or infringes the lawful rights and interests of our shareholders, there is no form of proceedings equal to a derivative action.
-The Mandatory Provisions, however, provide us with certain remedies against the Directors, Supervisors and officers who breach their duties to us.
-In addition, as a condition to the listing of our H Shares on the Hong Kong Stock Exchange and in accordance with our Articles of Association, each of our Directors and Supervisors is required to give an undertaking in favor of us acting as agent for each of our shareholders.
-This allows minority shareholders to act against our Directors and Supervisors in default.
+Although the PRC Company Law gives our shareholders the right to initiate proceedings in the people's court to restrain the implementation of any resolution passed by our shareholders in a general meeting, or by the board, that violates any law, administrative rules or articles of association or if the directors or management personnel violate laws, administrative rules or articles of association when performing their duties and cause losses to the company, there is no form of proceedings equal to a derivative action.
+The Mandatory Provisions, however, provide us with certain remedies against the directors, supervisors and officers who breach their duties to us.
+In addition, as a condition to the listing of our H Shares on the Hong Kong Stock Exchange and in accordance with our articles of association, each of our directors and supervisors is required to give an undertaking in favor of us acting as agent for each of our shareholders.
+This allows minority shareholders to act against our directors and supervisors in default.